nachu-laksh/Data-Buyer-Market-Analysis/README.md

 To move beyond rule-based keyword matching, I trained logistic regression models to predict which job postings likely indicate data-buying behavior.
 This modeling phase was designed to generalize patterns in job language and structure — especially where signals are subtle or indirect.

-###  Dataset used: `Combined_scrapeddata.csv`
+###  Dataset

-This is the final, labeled dataset used for training and evaluation.
+`Combined_scrapeddata.csv` found under `Data/` is the final, labeled dataset used for training and evaluation.
+It was constructed in the following manner:

-- Merged from all 3 scraping rounds (general, marketing, finance)
+1. Formed by merging data from all 3 scraping rounds (general, marketing, finance)
-- Cleaned and deduplicated.
+2. Cleaned and deduplicated
-- Labeled using fuzzy keyword matching at 85% similarity threshold.
+3. Labeled using fuzzy keyword matching at 85% similarity threshold
-- Applied use case tagging at the job level based on frequency of use case specific key words in the job text, independent of company industry.
+4. Applied use case tagging at the job level based on frequency of use case specific key words in the job text, independent of company industry

 ### Key Columns